Africa Agenda – Editorial Policy

 • Limited to 8 to 10 paragraphs in length (roughly about 450 words or less).
 Longer articles will be converted to a PDF file and posted.

 • Complemented with at least one photograph or screenshot related to the story.
-Photos should be sharp and well colored and should include the source so that we can get copyright permission and/or attribute correctly.
+Photos must include the source so that we can get copyright permission and/or attribute it properly.

-Africa Agenda can include video and audio files in articles or blogs.
-Contact us if you would like to include a video or an audio file to your blog post.
+We encourage our writers to include any relevant video and audio files in articles or blogs that may help tell their stories better.
+If required please contact us to learn how you may submit a video or an audio file for your blog post.

 Writing for Africa Agenda does not equal employment with the organization.
-All bloggers to the Africa Agenda website are unpaid volunteers of the organization, unless otherwise stipulated in a separate agreement.
-Africa Agenda is a registered U.S 501C-3 tax exempt nonprofit organization and therefore does not endorse candidates for political office.
+All bloggers for the Africa News Matters website are unpaid volunteers of the organization.
+Africa Agenda is a registered U.S 501C-3 tax exempt nonprofit organization.
+It is our policy to not endorse candidates for political office.
+We do however welcome those seeking public office to our meetings, events, and encourage those in positions of authority or leadership to engage with us on and about the many issues that impact our lives.